-We are opening an emergency relief fundraising campaign now extended through August 8 to do everything we can to help support them in this difficult time that is very real globally.
+We are opening an emergency relief fundraising campaign now formally completed August 8 to do everything we can to help support them in this difficult time that is very real globally.
 We are specifically focusing on the Hopi and Q’ero people we work with due to our direct relationship.
 Hence, we have the most control over the needed funds and supplies reaching them.

 To donate by PayPal or credit card, please go here.
 To donate by check or money order: Please make the check or money order out to Kenosis Spirit Keepers.
 Mail to Kenosis Spirit Keepers, PO Box 10441, Prescott, AZ 86304.
 In making your donation, indicate Hopi and/or Q’ero.
 If both are indicated, we will split equally unless you designate otherwise.

 Help for the Sacred Guardians of the World

 Hopi Village of Shungopavi: Shungopavi is located on Second Mesa in northern Arizona.
 Mike Weddle, who is on the board of KSK, and I have had discussions with leadership members as to the situation and needs.
 The village has been closed.
 Non-residents are not allowed to enter.
 However, State Route 264 runs through the middle of the village.
 Hopi residents must stay at home in order to be safe.
 There are three small stores.
 Any goods delivered have been immediately emptied again.
 Leadership has requested help to buy non-perishable food supplies, water and PPE (disinfectants, gloves, and masks) so they can allocate them to their people.
 They have confirmed they have a way to have these things delivered.